 - Cold therapy and other home remedies: Cold water or cold packs applied to the pain location may alleviate symptoms.
-Additionally, ginger tea, deep breathing exercises, a regular sleep schedule, and over-the-counter supplements like magnesium, kudzu, vitamin B-2, and melatonin can help you manage your symptoms.
+Additionally, ginger tea, deep breathing exercises, a regular sleep schedule, and over-the-counter supplements such as magnesium, kudzu, vitamin B-2, and melatonin may help you manage your symptoms.

 - Triptans: The same tryptamine-based medications that constrict blood vessels to treat migraines can help those who suffer from cluster headaches.
 Because cluster headaches develop suddenly, medications must either be injected or taken as a nasal spray to work as quickly as possible.
 Though triptans have few side effects, they can exacerbate heart conditions and should not be taken if you are pregnant or breastfeeding.

-- Octreotide (Sandostatin): This injectable medication mimics somatostatin, a naturally-produced chemical that slows the release of hormones like serotonin also works by constricting blood vessels.
+- Octreotide (Sandostatin): This injectable medication that mimics somatostatin (a naturally produced chemical that slows the release of hormones like serotonin) also works by constricting blood vessels.
 Although drug trials have shown that the medication is an effective treatment for cluster headaches, it’s considered less effective than triptans and is usually only prescribed as a secondary option.

 - Intranasal anesthetics (numbing medications): Medications like lidocaine have been studied as possible treatment options for cluster headache pain.

-- Lithium carbonate: This medication is often used to treat bipolar disorder, and can also be an effective treatment for chronic cluster headaches.
-Although scientists are still not sure why the medication works as well as it does, some believe it’s because it impacts REM sleep, the sleep stage when most people develop headaches.
+- Lithium carbonate: Often used to treat bipolar disorder, lithium carbonate may effectively treat chronic cluster headaches.
+Although it’s unclear why the medication works as well as it does, some scientists believe it’s because it impacts REM sleep, the sleep stage when most people develop headaches.
 Others suggest that it beneficially affects serotonin and histamine levels.